Aak54321/nvim-config/README.md

 ### Language Server Protocol (LSP)

 - LSPs are essential in Neovim, communicating with a language server that provides real-time suggestions, code actions, definitions, etc.
-- For installing the respective language servers for your favorite languages, we use a manager named [Mason]() and for communicating with Neovim, [nvim-lspconfig]().
+- For installing the respective language servers for your favorite languages, we use a manager named [Mason](https://github.com/williamboman/mason.nvim) and for communicating with Neovim, [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
   ![image](https://github.com/Aak54321/nvim-config/assets/128037309/57c72f6c-8b24-4218-aa1b-764269be33cf)

 ### Completion Engine (Like VSCode)

 - My configuration uses [nvm-cmp]() as the completion engine, with suggestions like VSCode from [friendly-snippets]().
 It acts as a pseudo LSP itself and gives suggestions for the language servers you've installed using Mason.
   ![ezgif-7-781dbf4750](https://github.com/Aak54321/nvim-config/assets/128037309/ec5eb67f-292d-4237-ae1b-29296e811e8c)

+### Linting and Formating

+- Used [None-ls](https://github.com/nvimtools/none-ls.nvim) which communicates to the Formatters installed using Mason.

 ### [Lua-Line](https://github.com/nvim-lualine/lualine.nvim)